Scarabaeus1031/NEXAH/RESEARCH/FINDINGS/README.md

 # 🔬 What was observed

-Across multiple systems (Lorenz, power systems), the following consistent patterns emerge:
+Across multiple systems (Lorenz, Halvorsen, power systems), the following patterns emerge:

 - transitions are **not discrete events**, but spatially extended processes
 - transition regions form **geometric channels**